Dealer

 • Textiles are made of linen and cotton.
 Fluffy surfaces are also in demand, for example in the form of seat cushions and bench cushions made of faux fur.

-How to design a boho kitchen: Decoration, furniture and stylish details
+How to design a boho kitchen: decoration, furniture and stylish details

 • Curtains, tea towels and tablecloths are made of linen or coarsely woven cotton.